amphp/http-server-router/README.md

 # http-server-router

+AMPHP is a collection of event-driven libraries for PHP designed with fibers and concurrency in mind.
-This package provides a routing `RequestHandler` for [Amp's HTTP server](https://github.com/amphp/http-server) based on the request URI and method using [FastRoute](https://github.com/nikic/FastRoute).
+This package provides a routing `RequestHandler` for [`amphp/http-server`](https://github.com/amphp/http-server) based on the request path and method using [FastRoute](https://github.com/nikic/FastRoute).

 ## Installation

 This package can be installed as a [Composer](https://getcomposer.org/) dependency.
+You should specify `amphp/http-server` as a separate dependency.

 ```bash
 composer require amphp/http-server-router